microsoft/TypeScript/doc/spec.md

 #### <a name="3.7.2.2"/>3.7.2.2 Parameter List

-A signature’s parameter list consists of zero or more required parameters, followed by zero or more optional parameters, finally followed by an optional rest parameter.
+A signature's parameter list consists of zero or more required parameters, followed by zero or more optional parameters, finally followed by an optional rest parameter.

 &emsp;&emsp;*ParameterList:*
 &emsp;&emsp;&emsp;*RequiredParameterList*